opensearch-project/ml-commons/docs/tutorials/agent_framework/build_your_own_chatbot.md

 ### 3.1 Create agent

-Create agent with `conversational` type.
+Create an agent of the `conversational` type.

-Agent consists of these parts:
+The agent is configured with the following information:
 1. Meta info: `name`, `type`, `description`
-2. LLM: Agent use LLM to reason what's next step, choose tool and prepare tool input.
+2. LLM: The agent uses an LLM to reason and select the next step, including choosing an appropriate tool and preparing the tool input.
-3. Tools: Tool is a function which can be executed by Agent.
+3. Tools: A tool is a function that can be executed by the agent.
 Each tool can define its own `name`, `description` and `parameters`.
-4. Memory: Store chatting messages.
-OpenSearch 2.12 only support one memory type `conversation_index`
+4. Memory: Stores chat messages.
+OpenSearch 2.12 only supports one memory type: `conversation_index`.

 Explanation of key parameters:
-1. `conversational`: This agent type has built-in prompt.
-You can override it with your own prompt, check step 4
+1. `conversational`: This agent type has a built-in prompt.
+To override it with your own prompt, see step 4.
-2. `app_type`: This is for reference purpose, so you can differentiate multiple agents.
+2. `app_type`: This is for reference purposes, so you can differentiate between multiple agents.
-3. `llm`: This part defines LLM configuration
+3. `llm`: Defines the LLM configuration.
-   1. `"max_iteration": 5`:  Agent runs the LLM a maximum of 5 times
+   1. `"max_iteration": 5`:  The agent runs the LLM a maximum of 5 times.
    2. `"response_filter": "$.completion"` is to retrieve the LLM answer from the Bedrock Claude model response.
-   3. `"message_history_limit": 5`: Agent retrieves a maxium of 5 most recent history messages and added to LLM context.
-Set as `0` will not retrieve history message.
+   3. `"message_history_limit": 5`: Agent retrieves a maximum of 5 most recent history messages and adds them to the LLM context.
+Set to`0` to omit message history in the context.
-   4. `disable_trace`: If `true` will not store trace data in memory.
-Each message has its own trace data which is the detail steps of how the message generated.
+   4. `disable_trace`: If `true`, the agent does not store trace data in memory.
+Trace data is included in each message and provides detailed steps performed while generating the message.
-4. `memory`: This part defines how to store messages.
-In 2.12, only support `conversation_index` memory, which stores messages in memory index.
+4. `memory`: Defines how to store messages.
+OpenSearch 2.12 only supports the `conversation_index` memory, which stores messages in a memory index.
-5. Tools: This tutorial doesn't explain details for each tool.
-You can read more details on [Tools doc](https://opensearch.org/docs/latest/ml-commons-plugin/agents-tools/tools/index/).
+5. Tools: This tutorial doesn't explain each tool's details.
+For more information, see the [Tools documentation](https://opensearch.org/docs/latest/ml-commons-plugin/agents-tools/tools/index/).
+Note the following information:
-   1. LLM will reason which tool to run and prepare tool's input.
+   1. An LLM will reason to decide which tool to run and will prepare the tool's input.
-   2. If you want to include the tool's output in response, you can set `"include_output_in_agent_response": true`.
-In this tutorial, will include `PPLTool` output in response, check sample response in step 3.2.
+   2. To include the tool's output in the response, specify `"include_output_in_agent_response": true`.
+In this tutorial, you will include the `PPLTool` output in the response (see the sample response in step 3.2).
-   3. By default, the tool's `name` is same with tool's `type` and each tool has its default description.
-But you can override them.
+   3. By default, the tool's `name` is the same as the tool's `type`, and each tool has its default description.
+You can override the tool's `name` and `description`.
-   4. Each tool in `tools` list must have unique name.
-For example, the demo agent below defines two `VectorDBTool` with different names `population_data_knowledge_base` and `stock_price_data_knowledge_base`.
-They also have custom description to make LLM understand what they can do easily.
+   4. Each tool in the `tools` list must have a unique name.
+For example, the demo agent below defines two tools of the `VectorDBTool` type with different names (`population_data_knowledge_base` and `stock_price_data_knowledge_base`).
+Each tool has a custom description so the LLM can easily understand what the tool does.

 Note: You don't need to configure all of these tools in your agent.
 You can simply configure those that are relevant to your use case.
 ```